IBM/event-automation/_connectors/kc-sink-cos/index.md

   - Storage
 ---

-IBM&nbsp;Cloud Object&nbsp;Storage sink connector for copying data from a Kafka topic into IBM&nbsp;Cloud Object&nbsp;Storage.
+The IBM Cloud Object Storage sink connector for copying data from a Kafka topic into IBM Cloud Object Storage.